evolinus/zooe/index.md

 # Zoology and Evolution

 The **zoo_e** lab is at the [Department of Biological Sciences](https://dbb.dip.unipv.it/en) of the [University of Pavia](https://portale.unipv.it/it).
 We study the genetic basis of biodiversity with a combination of computational and experimental approaches.
+We use molecular evolution and population genetics to characterize the neutral and selective processes that underly phenotypic and adaptive traits in natural populations of in insects and other organisms.

 {% include section.html %}